Fuurvz/The-Golden-Ratio/README.md

 # The-Golden-Ratio
-Golden Ratio Program made by me with python.
+Golden Ratio Program made by Fuurvz with python.